eclab/grains/info/grains.md

 PROGMEM access is slightly slower than accessing RAM, but it's not bad at all.
 You should use it liberally.

+To get the PROGMEM facility, you can do

+    #include <avr/pgmspace.h>

+If you're doing Mozzi, it already includes this file, so you don't need to.

 You create a PROGMEM table of uint8_t like this:

-    const PROGMEM uint8_t myTable = { 1, 2, 3, 4, 5 };
+    const PROGMEM uint8_t myTable[5] = { 1, 2, 3, 4, 5 };

 You can make tables of any numerical type (uint16\_t, int8\_t, int32\_t, float, whatever).

-To access an element, you can't access it directly -- it in a completely different memory space.
+To access an element, you can't access it directly -- it's in a completely different memory space.
 You have to use a special function, such as pgm\_read\_byte\_near(...).
 This function takes a pointer to an element in the table (like where you'd expect the data), and looks it up in *code space*.
 To do all this, I would make a little macro.

     #define getMyTable(index) ((uint8_t) pgm_read_byte_near(&myTable[index]))